d606n6k/code-quiz/README.md

 ```

 ## Usage
-Click the 'Star Quiz' button to begin the quiz!
+Click the 'Start Quiz' button to begin the quiz!

 ## Credits